GIT Constructions of Compactified Universal Jacobians over Stacks of Stable Maps: Introduction

 In the case where $r = 1$ the stacks $\overline{\J}_{g,n}^{d,1,ss}(X, \beta)(\LL_{\UU})$ are examples of compactified universal Jacobians.
 The paper \cite{melocuj} treats these stacks in the case where $X$ is a point and $\overline{\M}_{g,n}(X, \beta)$ is replaced with the stack of $n$-pointed genus $g$ curves, or more generally any open substack of the stack of $n$-pointed genus $g$ prestable curves.
 In particular, Melo considers stability conditions defined with respect to a vector bundle on the universal curve $\pi_{\UU} : \UU \overline{\M}_{g,n} \to \overline{\M}_{g,n}$, generalising the stability conditions introduced by Esteves in \cite{estevesreljacobian}, and for explicit polarisations determines functoriality properties of the corresponding compactified universal Jacobians, such as compatibility with forgetful and clutching morphisms.

 Meanwhile, Kass and Pagani \cite{kasspagani} study stability conditions defined in terms of suitable functions $\phi$ defined on dual graphs of stable curves in $\overline{\M}_{g,n}$, generalising the approach of Oda and Seshadri \cite{odaseshadri}, and describe an explicit wall-chamber decomposition on the space of stability conditions, which in their notation is $V_{g,n}^d$, where $d$ is the degree of the rank $1$ torsion-free sheaves under consideration.
-It should be noted that Kass-Pagani and Melo study the same family of stability conditions (see \cite{kasspagani} Remark 4.6), and that each of the Kass-Pagani stability conditions can be realised as a (twisted) Gieseker stability condition with respect to a relatively ample invertible sheaf on the universal curve over $\overline{\M}_{g,n}$ (see \emph{loc. cit.} Corollary 4.3).
+It should be noted that Kass-Pagani and Melo study the same family of stability conditions (see \cite[Remark 4.6]{kasspagani}), and that each of the Kass-Pagani stability conditions can be realised as a (twisted) Gieseker stability condition with respect to a relatively ample invertible sheaf on the universal curve over $\overline{\M}_{g,n}$ (see \emph{loc. cit.} Corollary 4.3), and so, by the final remark of Section \ref{section: substacks defined by polarisations}, are covered by our results.
 Kass and Pagani also successfully characterise for any $\phi \in V_{g,n}^d$ the locus of indeterminacy of the extension $\overline{\M}_{g,n} \dashrightarrow \J_{g,n}^d(\phi)$ (where $\J_{g,n}^d(\phi)$ denotes Kass and Pagani's compactified universal Jacobian) of the Abel-Jacobi map

 and in particular describe all stability conditions $\phi$ for which $\alpha_{k,\underline{d}}$ extends to $\overline{\M}_{g,n}$.

 The main difference between the decomposition of $V_{g,n}^d$ and the decompositions described by Theorem \ref{thm: Theorem B} is that the latter decompositions depend on the choice of the $\Q$-invertible sheaves $\LL_1, \dots, \LL_k$, whereas the decomposition of $V_{g,n}^d$ only depends on the discrete invariants $g, n$ and $d$.
 It would be interesting to determine how the wall-chamber decompositions relate to each other (given explicit $\Q$-invertible sheaves $\LL_1, \dots, \LL_k$), as well as whether the decomposition of \cite{kasspagani} extend to higher rank sheaves and to stable maps.